 The second is a little more difficult to grasp because it has an original meaning (now obsolete) that has been nuanced.
 It means “High Spirit, courage, nobility of conduct (obsolete).
 This definition is now only used in the most restricted sense: ‘willingness to lay aside resentment or forgive injuries; magnanimity’”.

-The third entry for generosity is probably the most used in common english parlance and the most easy of the definitions to grasp.
+The third entry for generosity is probably the most used in common English parlance and the easiest of the definitions to grasp.
 It simply means to readily give, to be munificent.